dperique/Kubernetes_tutorials/Preloading_container_images.md

 Either way, problems with loading images can make rolling out upgrades in Kubernetes problematic.

+## Suggestions

-I suggest you separate out the image loading and the image upgrades.
+Separate out the image loading and the image upgrades.
 This way, your upgrades will be more predictable.

 One method is to manually (or via automation) go to each Kubernetes